Polar circle (geometry)

 The first parts of the radius formula reflect the fact that the orthocenter divides the altitudes into segment pairs of equal products.
 The trigonometric formula for the radius shows that the polar circle has a real existence only if the triangle is obtuse, so one of its angles is obtuse and hence has a negative cosine.

 Properties

 Any two polar circles of two triangles in an orthocentric system are orthogonal.

 The polar circles of the triangles of a complete quadrilateral form a coaxal system.

+The most important property of the polar circle is the triangle is self-polar; the polar of each side/point is the opposite side/point.

 A triangle's circumcircle, its nine-point circle, its polar circle, and the circumcircle of its tangential triangle are coaxal.